TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-We'll use `thenApply()` here --> It'll enable us to transform the result without blocking the main thread.
+I'll use `thenApply()` here --> It'll enable us to transform the result without blocking the main thread.

 </br>